Delicious Edible Ground Covers to Grow for Food and Beauty

 As a ground cover, it stays a brilliant green year-round and the clumps can be lifted, divided, and replanted elsewhere when you need to fill in some space in your garden beds.

-This type of sorrel (Oxalis acetosella) usually shows up as a perennial weed in most people’s gardens, but like many other weeds (dandelion and mallow, for example), wood sorrel is 100 percent edible.
+This type of sorrel (Oxalis acetosella) usually shows up as a perennial weed in most people’s gardens, and like other common garden weeds (dandelion and mallow, for example), wood sorrel is 100 percent edible.

 The heart-shaped leaves, petite yellow flowers, and immature green seed pods can all be eaten fresh, used as seasonings for salads and sauces, or steeped in hot water and sweetened with honey to make wood sorrel tea.